 Doing that will bring you to a new window where you can find visually similar images, as well as the likely source of the image itself.

 While Google Lens is a great tool for mobile, it doesn’t stop there.
 You can search any image you find on the internet, and it’s incredibly easy.
 Here’s how to do it:

 - Find an image you’d like to search.

 - Right-click on the image.

 - Click Search image with Google Lens.

-This great tool isn’t restricted to searching for just one image at a time, either.
+This great feature isn’t restricted to searching for just one image at a time, either.
 If you right-click on a blank section on the page, you’ll see a different option in the dropdown menu.
 That option is Search images with Google Lens.
 Once you click that option, you can then drag across your screen with your mouse to, in essence, search with a screenshot of Chrome instead of just an image.
 Depending on the situation, this option might be better suited for you.

 FTC: We use income earning auto affiliate links.
 More.